TigranChtchyan/Wine_Quality/README.md

 # Wine_Quality

-A group project for Wine quality prediction - EDA on famous Wine dataset and modeling with the use of sci-kit learn.
+A group project with Gayane Yazeryan for Wine quality prediction - EDA on famous Wine dataset and modeling with the use of sci-kit learn.